Interview with the Milanese designer who won the Swart mention at the 2013 Fuorisalone.

 I think they are an excellent tool, also for the possibility of quickly making prototypes.
 I believe that new technologies can also be very useful in the project, but that the paper and pencil should never be abandoned as starting tools.

 What do you think is lacking in self-produced design today?

-What do you think about the fervor that revolves around the design of handicraft production?
-Think is intended to stay / grow over time or that it is a temporary condition?
+What do you think of the current fervor that revolves around handcrafted design?
+Do you think it is destined to stay / grow over time or is it a temporary condition?

 What do you think of the many e-commerce platforms, more or less similar to Swart, marketing design self / handicraft production?